pdfernhout/Twirlip2/server/pointrel20151212/pointrel20151212_design.md

 Where acceptable abbreviations are p = purpose, h = SHA-256 hash, l = length, f = format, t = timestamp, a = author, and c = content.

+## Issues and limitations with storing data as triples

+Triple can be seen as having three fields (A, B, and C).
+These three fields can point to strings, abstractions, or other triples.
+Triples also have a referenceable ID themselves (and so are "reified" as "first class" objects)

+Pointrel has always has the notion of an index of triples to quickly find matching triples and values.
+Specifically, seven indexes are ideally supported to return a time-ordered list (most recent first):

+* A
+* B
+* C
+* AB
+* AC
+* BC
+* ABC

+There is a tension between using triple as directed entity-attribute-value (ABC) definitions and using them to relate concepts semantically via directed or undirected relations.

+One big issue is that ABC triples are implicitly directed links in practical use defining current object state.
+When you look up As that have a BC use, you get a list of all As that have ever been linked via B to C. However, A may since have a new value of C via a later triple addition.
+So, one needs to be cautious in interpreting the meaning of some search results, including checking if A still have a value of C for B.
+So, for example, you might store "house1 color red" and then "house2 color red".
+Then, after some house painting, you might store "house1 color blue".
+If you query BC for all the "color red" house, you will bet back both house1 and house2.
+But house1 is now clue.
+The problem here is interpreting the BC index to mean that it is the current value.
+That index is instead telling you all houses that were recorded as ever having been red.
+You would still have to check each house separately (via the AB index) to see if it was still red.
+That second check might be an expensive one if there are thousands or millions of matches from the first one.
+You go from a single lookup to potentially an arbitrary N amount of lookups to make a current list of red houses.
+Still, as in practice you might lookup other information about the houses, if houses don't change color that often, the entire process of information display might not be that inefficient with an extra filtering step.

+Another issue is having lists.
+A simple way to make a set of chat messages on a channel could be to add triples of the example form "channel1 message contents1".
+You can then look up all matches for "channe1" and "message" via the AB index.
+However how do you "delete" a message from that set?
+You can't -- unless you reference the defining triple via a reified reference to it and create a triple saying that triple is now invalid or deleted.
+Looking up deletion triples for every triple referenced introduces a big overhead.
+A different approach is to make an explicit list object, and then store set items in it with a unique B (perhaps using a hash or random ID of the message) for each message.
+Then you could add a triple to set the C value to null.

+These indexes are also limited.
+You often may want to have a sorted list of objects based on more complex criterion, like sorting a message by priority, and then sending date, and then user.
+You can't do such complex sorts with the Pointrel core.
+You either need to sort the data yourself (what was always assumed early on) or you need to maintain additional custom application-specific indexes to do that.
+Such custom indexes would need to be updated for every triple added to the system.

+The support of such custom indexes is still an open question with limited implementation work done on it.
+Doing the sorting yourself works fine for small data sets (as with NarraFirma, which does sorting client-side).
+But if you had literally billions of messages, it is problematical to sort them in memory after retrieving them all into memory first, due to bandwidth and memory limitations.
+It would probably work better practically then to maintain indexes on disk.
+Those indexes might look a lot like a conventional SQL database, which would be essentially a cached version of some or all of a complete Pointrel triple store.
+Another option is a CouchDB-liek Map/Reduce approach to define indexes.

 ## Pointrel History

 As Paul realized much later, he might have had in his memory a cursory reading of part of William Kent's book "Data & Realty",